Annapurna Base Camp Trek Distance

 Frozen trails may have additional hazards, and trekking poles and microspikes could well become essential on certain slippery sections of the paths.
 Moreover, some of the high-altitude teahouses are closed down due to adverse conditions.

 Summer/Monsoon (June to August): The monsoon time is not recommended at all for trekking in Nepal.
+The frequency of rain may turn trails slippery and increase the chances of landslides.

 Besides, increased humidity and wet conditions could make the trekking experience uncomfortable.
 Rain obstructs the stunning mountain views that are the major attraction of the trek.